arcbtc/BItcoin-Mesh/README.md

 ![transport layers](https://i.imgur.com/jxwNDRx.png)

 Initially this project will focus on developing software for the ESP32 microcontroller, which is both cheap, reliable and easily auditable.
-Esspressif, the company that develops the controller has recently relased a keychain for developing mesh [solutions](https://www.espressif.com/en/products/software/esp-mesh/overview).
+Esspressif, the company that develops the microcontroller, has recently relased a keychain for developing mesh [solutions](https://www.espressif.com/en/products/software/esp-mesh/overview).

 Benefits to using the ESP32 include: